Nukotani/Klien-absen-CLI-Elearning-Madrasah/README.md

 # Configuring Account
 Make a file named `akun`.
 If exist, don't waste your time making it.

-Edit file `akun` you just created.

-Change it according to what I wrote.
+Edit file `akun` you just created according to what I wrote